laro/Cilia/README.md

       Int j noinit  // No warning
       Int j = 1     // No warning
       ```
-    - How to handle classes?
+    - Classes / custom types
         - Mark constructors with `noinit` when they do not initialize their values, so `noinit` should be used when calling them consciously.
         - ```
           class Array<type T> {